sankalpmundra/Inference-Procedures/Categorical_Data/Proportions/Significance_Tests/one_sample_z_test.md

 Significance tests are used to evaluate the strength of the evidence against some null hypothesis $(H_0)$.
 The alternative hypothesis $(H_a)$ is the claim we are trying to find statistically significant evidence in favor of.
 To setup a significance test for a population proportion, we start by creating a set of hypotheses.

+### Constructing the Hypotheses

 The null hypothesis should always contain a statement of equality.
 It is often a statement of "no difference".
-The null hypothesis, for _z_ tests, are generally written in the form:
+The null hypothesis, for one-sample _z_ tests, are generally written in the form:

 $$ H_0 : p = p_0 $$

-The alternative hypothesis could take one of three forms, depending on the context of the test:
+The alternative hypothesis could take one of three forms, depending on the nature of the test:

 $$ H_a : p < p_0 $$